hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 `prog math` could show help for `basic trig` and `prog math trig` shows help for `sine cos`.

-[21:15:23](#4PRMydcTFy3m6dwaqAPTFWyMTSwKkXLKZAP46MSqM6M) <hiiamboris (NOT THIS ONE)>: but it does, *and* the output is below the code on that wiki Ì†ΩÌ∏â
+[21:15:23](#4PRMydcTFy3m6dwaqAPTFWyMTSwKkXLKZAP46MSqM6M) <hiiamboris (NOT THIS ONE)>: but it does, *and* the output is below the code on that wiki üòâ

 [21:16:12](#XJl2eKTI1_QWmE2h2JkdKtxMKlgCVO5ql7tSaYy-awE) <hiiamboris (NOT THIS ONE)>: to get help without ... `help` or `--help` you have to make your operand optional by adding `block!` to it's typeset